camrandev/camrandev/README.md

 👋 Hello!
 I am a full-stack software engineer, with a high level of comfort in both Javascript and Python-based stacks.
 On my current project, I am building an MVP for a stealth startup in the logistics space.
 The MVP consists of a React client and Flask API.
 The project is being deployed using AWS Amplify for the client, and AWS Lightsail for the API.
 Previously, I worked primarily on the backend with Python and Django.

-👯 I currently have the bandwidth for at least one additional project.
-I am also open to connecting with anyone considering coding boot camp and am looking forward to the opportunity to give back to the community.
+👯 I currently have the bandwidth for at least one additional project, and I am also open to full-time opportunities.

 📫 Feel free to reach me: crynowecer11@gmail.com.